BDC Hamburger Icon

 “Conducting yoga classes once a week outside work hours will allow employees who cannot attend to practice mindfulness and stress relief,” Hyland said.
 “However, if you have a large enough staff, it may also be possible to have a dedicated yoga session during work hours.
 This will allow your employees to take advantage of yoga’s physical and mental benefits without taking time away from their jobs.”

-Yoga classes can also now be done virtually, which is helpful for a company that has remote employees all over the map.
+Yoga classes can also now be taken virtually, which is helpful for a company with remote employees worldwide.

-“With no office space required, employees can select a class to suit their new home-working timetable,” said Simon Nichols, head of global partnerships and supply at Evendo.
+“With no office space required, employees can select a class to suit their new home-working timetable,” said Simon Nichols, chief supply officer at Evendo.
 “Companies are also not tied to local instructors.
 With virtual classes, you can discover great instructors from across the world.”

 FYIDid you know

-Yoga is just one factor that can help boost output from your team.
+Yoga is just one factor that can help boost your team’s output.
 An ergonomically designed workstation and proper lighting can also increase productivity.

-Like most things in the workplace, a yoga program needs to start with leadership.
+Like most workplace initiatives, a yoga program needs to start with leadership.
 Including yoga as a daily part of a virtual workforce’s routine is a culture change.

-“There needs to be an expectation from leadership that employees take care of their mind and bodies – a culture shift that makes it OK to spend a half hour a day on self-care or black out a block of time where everyone practices together,” said Ashley Cardini, certified yoga instructor and teacher of mindfulness in the workplace.
+“There needs to be an expectation from leadership that employees take care of their minds and bodies — a culture shift that makes it OK to spend a half-hour a day on self-care or black out a block of time where everyone practices together,” said Ashley Cardini, certified yoga instructor and teacher of mindfulness in the workplace.

-If these behaviors are not only practiced by leadership but also encouraged, employees are less likely to feel guilty about taking time out of their day for yoga or meditation.
+If leadership practices and encourages these behaviors, employees are less likely to feel guilty about taking time out of their day for yoga or meditation.

 BDC Logo